TanmayANP/Background_Removal/README.md

-# Remove your image Background within few seconds
+# Remove image Background within few seconds
 * Created a python script to remove background from any image using PixelLib Python Library.
 * DeepLearning model used is also provided by PixelLib.
 * Can be used for any image file type and for any size.
-* Accuracy of this script depends on the DL model and which preforms best when object is well distinguishable from the background.
+* Accuracy of this script depends on the DL model which performs best when object is well distinguishable from the background.
 ## Code and Resources Used
 **Python version:** 3.8
 **Packages:** numpy, PIL, pixellib, tensorflow, imgaug